William Monk Gould

-William Monk Gould, (24 October 1858-7 April 1923) was a British composer of light music: his popular song The Curfew (1898) was particularly well-known.
+William Monk Gould (24 October 1858-7 April 1923) was a British composer of light music: his popular song The Curfew (1898) was particularly well-known.

 Monk was born in Tavistock, becoming organist at Rye parish church when only 12 years old.
-He later served as organist and choirmaster at St Michaels' Church, Portsmouth.
+He later served as organist and choirmaster at St Michael's Church, Portsmouth.
 He published 56 compositions between 1883 and 1920.
 He married Agnes Hilton Skinner (died 1937), and they had a son, Rupert Gould who achieved fame as a horologist and scientific broadcaster.
 Another son was Henry Hilton Monk Gould.

 He died 7 April 1923 in Portsmouth.